Yashaswirai/UBER-Clone/Backend/Readme.md

 **POST /api/user/register**

 ### Description
 This endpoint registers a new user by accepting user information.
-It validates the input, creates a new user in the database with hashed password, and returns the created user object along with an authentication token.
+It validates the input, creates a new user in the database with a hashed password, and returns the created user object along with an authentication token.

 ### Request Data
 The request body must include the following fields:

 - **fullname.firstname** (string): User's first name. **Required.**
 - **fullname.lastname** (string): User's last name.
 - **email** (string): User's email address.
 Must be a valid email format. **Required.**
 - **password** (string): User's password.
 Must have at least 8 characters. **Required.**